-Interest expense increased by \$209 million for the nine months ended September 30, 2017 compared to the same period in 2016 and primarily reflects the net effect of:
+Interest expense increased by \$72 million for the nine months ended September 30, 2017 compared to the same period in 2016 and primarily reflects the net effect of:

-- long-term debt and junior subordinated notes issuances, partially offset by Canadian and U.S. dollar-denominated debt maturities - debt assumed in the acquisition of Columbia on July 1, 2016 - higher capitalized interest on the Napanee power generating facility and LNG projects - higher related-party debt financing - the impact of a weaker U.S. dollar in translating U.S. dollar denominated interest.
+- long-term debt and junior subordinated notes issuances, partially offset by Canadian and U.S. dollar-denominated debt maturities - debt assumed in the acquisition of Columbia on July 1, 2016 - higher capitalized interest on the Napanee power generating facility and LNG projects - in 2016, the dividend equivalent payments on the subscription receipts issued to partially fund the Columbia acquisition - the impact of a weaker U.S. dollar in translating U.S. dollar denominated interest.